 All accepted conference panelists are eligible to enter their paper for consideration for the award.
 The award recipient will have their paper published in an upcoming issue of Past Tense.
 Note that panelists are not required to submit a full paper in order to participate in the AGHS unless they would also like to be considered for the award.
 The paper will be evaluated by the Past Tense Editorial Team based on its originality, quality of research and writing, and scholarly potential.
 Note that the papers will be read in advance of the conference and panel presentations will not be part of the evaluation process.

 Please submit a paper of no more than 25 pages (12 pt. font, double-spaced, 1 inch margins) on the same subject as your panel presentation.
 Given the time constraints of AGHS presentations, the paper may contain additional material not presented at the conference.
 Citations must conform to the Chicago Manual of Style.
 Refer to http://pasttensejournal.com to view articles that have previously appeared in Past Tense.
 Although the papers will not be subject to the review process of other Past Tense articles, the evaluation team will aim to select a paper that best reflects the journal’s standards.
 Preference will also be given to papers that most clearly reflect the 2018 AGHS theme, “Senses and Spaces.”
-Details for applying to this award will be distributed to accepted panelists in March.
+The deadline to submit papers for award consideration is May 1, 2018.
+Details for applying will be distributed to accepted panelists.